Skip to main content

 How the bank makes a reversal:

-The bank sends a reversal request to Nets, who will facilitate the transfer of funds from the merchant’s account to the customer’s account.
+The bank sends a reversal request to Mastercard Payment Services, who will facilitate the transfer of funds from the merchant’s account to the customer’s account.

 Reversal time limit: